Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

-Figure~\ref{fig:time_of_year_nysm_tp} presents monthly MAE values ($\mathrm{mm~hr^{-1}}$) for LSTM precipitation error predictions.
+Figure~\ref{fig:time_of_year_nysm_tp} presents monthly MAE values ($\mathrm{mm~hr^{-1}}$) for LSTM precipitation error predictions filtered for instances when the LSTM prediction error is non-zero to better highlight model failure modes.
 The results show strong seasonality: LSTM performance relative to the HRRR forecast decreases slightly during the convective season, and LSTM error is highest during the summer months (July-August), when the MAE magnitude exceeds twice the magnitude of the yearly minimum (approximately $4~\mathrm{mm~hr^{-1}}$), reaching an absolute maximum of $12.12~\mathrm{mm~hr^{-1}}$ in the Hudson Valley division in August.
 The Hudson Valley, Eastern Plateau, and Coastal climate divisions all display the most coherent secondary error maxima during the winter months (December–February), where MAE values increase by approximately $3~\mathrm{mm~hr^{-1}}$ relative to the yearly minima -- though this signature is present across divisions.
-These divisions with elevated errors throughout the year are also consistent with the regional MAE patterns shown in Fig.~\ref{fig:state_nysm_tp}.
+While aggregated metrics provide a useful summary of model performance, there is meaningful variability across individual stations, driven by local terrain, land–surface characteristics, and dominant atmospheric processes.
+From an operational perspective, this variability is critical, as it indicates that model performance and reliability are location-dependent and should be interpreted at the station level rather than solely through domain-averaged metrics.
+With that being said, these divisions with elevated errors throughout the year are also consistent with the regional MAE patterns shown in Fig.~\ref{fig:state_nysm_tp}.

+Figure~\ref{fig:nysm_tp_wb} illustrates the relative improvement of the LSTM model compared to the HRRR as a function of forecast lead time, with color shading inspired by \citet{WeatherBench2}.
+The top row shows a monotonic increase in HRRR root-mean-square error (RMSE) with lead time.
+The second row presents aggregate LSTM RMSE, with blue shading indicating improvement relative to HRRR, highlighting the model’s ability to systematically correct bias proportionally to lead time.
+The third row shows percent improvement relative to HRRR, while the remaining rows display RMSE by climate division across forecast lead times.

+Figure~\ref{fig:nysm_tp_wb} enables analysis of LSTM behavior as a function of lead time without error filtering, highlighting general patterns rather than specific failure modes.
+Across the NYSM, LSTM RMSE increases with lead time from forecast hour (FH) 1–12, followed by a gradual decrease at longer lead times.
+In contrast, the relative LSTM improvement over the HRRR across the NYSM increases steadily with lead time across climate divisions.
+The Coastal climate division exhibits the slowest improvement relative to the HRRR with increasing lead time, with gains emerging at FH7 rather than FH3 as seen across most other divisions.
+This behavior is consistent with earlier findings in this section.